suffolklibraries/lgc/content/collections/events/project-b.md

     content:
       -
         type: text
-        text: 'What to expect on the day:'
+        text: 'This is a chance for young boys aged 10-16 years to explore an immersive day of dance involving energetic contemporary dance, athletic ballet, and upbeat Hip Hop workshops.'
   -
-    type: bulletList
-    content:
-      -
-        type: listItem
-        content:
-          -
     type: paragraph
     content:
       -
         type: text
-                text: 'Get creative and bring your ideas to life through dance and music' -
-        type: listItem
-        content:
+        text: 'Suitable for beginners and those with some dance experience.'
   -
     type: paragraph
     content:
       -
         type: text
-                text: 'Learn new skills and make new friends' -
-        type: listItem
-        content:
+        text: 'Bring a friend!
+Do you have a friend that has always wanted to try dance?
+Well now’s your chance.
+If you bring a friend, they will receive 50% discount and so will you!
+More information is available when you book.'
   -
     type: paragraph
     content:
       -
         type: text
-                text: 'Work with a wonderful team of experienced dance artists and musicians' -
-        type: listItem
-        content:
-          -
-            type: paragraph
-            content:
-              -
-                type: text
-                text: 'Share what you have created with your grown-ups at the end of the day.'
-          -
-            type: paragraph
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'We welcome everyone to join us – you don’t need to have any dance experience.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        marks:
-          -
-            type: italic
-        text: '“Fun, wonderful, amazing.”'
-      -
-        type: text
-        text: ' – previous half term activity attendee' -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: "\_If you would like to familiarise yourself with the building before your visit, you can download our " -
+        text: 'If you would like to familiarise yourself with the building before your visit, you can download our ' -
         type: text
         marks: